Regan Poole: Lincoln City

 On 30 January 2021, it was announced that Poole had signed a multi-year contract for Lincoln City for an undisclosed fee.
-He madess his debut less than a week later, coming on as a second-half substitute at Gillingham on 5 February.
+He made his debut less than a week later, coming on as a second-half substitute at Gillingham on 5 February.
 He scored his first goal for the club on 16 October 2021, a last-minute winner against Charlton Athletic.
 Following the end 2021-22 season, Poole would be named Lincoln City's Player and Players Player of the Season at the end of season awards.
+On 10 May 2023, it was announced Poole would be leaving in the clubs retained list, despite the club trying to keep him, Poole wanted to play at a higher level.

+Portsmouth

+On 11 July 2023, Poole signed for League One club Portsmouth.

 International career

 In October 2014, Poole was named in the Wales Under-17 squad for the matches against Russia, Belarus and Montenegro.
 He was an unused substitute in the first two games, but made his debut in the third against Montenegro in Minsk, when he started the 2–1 win.
 In November 2015, Poole was named in the Wales under-19 squad for the Euro Under-19 qualifying matches against Georgia, Albania and Austria.

 In August 2016, Poole was promoted to the Wales Under-21 squad for the 2017 UEFA European Under-21 Championship matches against Denmark and Luxembourg in September 2016 in place of the injured Lee Evans.
 In May 2017, Poole was named in the Wales under-20 squad for the 2017 Toulon Tournament.
 He was named in the starting line-up in all three of Wales' group matches against the Ivory Coast, France and Bahrain as Wales were eliminated in the group stage.

 Poole was named in a preliminary senior Wales squad in May 2018 for a friendly against Mexico, but was left out of the final selection.
 Poole replaced Chris Mepham, who withdrew from injury, in the senior Wales squad for their UEFA Euro 2020 qualifiers against Slovakia and Croatia in October 2019.

+On 11 October 2023, he made his senior debut for Wales, starting in a 4–0 friendly win over Gibraltar.